Economics

 Plus, economics is a great major for employment-ready graduates—students interested in higher salaries and analytical jobs in fields such as the environment, health, nonprofits, poverty and social welfare.
 It’s also excellent preparation for graduate work in law, political science, business and economics; UW graduates are routinely accepted into top graduate programs in the country.

-Students walking outside the College of Business sign
+Outside the College of Business building

 The economics program provides students with a comprehensive education in economics with five distinct areas of focus.
 This approach allows students to tailor their degree according to their individual interests and career goals.
 By offering a diverse range of areas to concentrate on, students can gain a well-rounded education that prepares them for various careers in the field of economics.